There Is No Document Outline Algorithm

 - On June 16, 2016, both the W3C HTML Checker and the W3C Markup Validation Service were updated to issue warnings, but still let you see the ideal outline (if it was supported).

-- WebKit bug to support the outline algorithm (still open).
+- 2014 WebKit bug to support the outline algorithm (still open with no activity since 2014).

-- Internet Explorer bug to support the outline algorithm (still open).
+- 2014 Internet Explorer bug to support the outline algorithm (closed as EXTERNAL and moved to Legacy Edge before it was shut down).

-element #774formally opened against the spec, tweeted by W3C Web Platform WG.
+element #774formally opened against the spec, tweeted by W3C Web Platform WG, mooted when HTML moved to WHATWG.

 To recap, the Document Outline Algorithm was never a recommendation in a final W3C spec.
 There was a warning explicitly against authors relying on it, though the outline language was retained for browsers to understand how to implement support (eventually).